REVIEW: A prequel, SoulCalibur VI is a welcomed "reboot" of

 based on Steam / PS4 Pro version

 something.
-It was clear to me in the first few hours of playing the beta that Namco made a brilliant fighting
+It was clear to me in the first few hours of playing the beta that Namco made a

-tell you that SC6 is just as good (dare I say
+(and preferred it over all other sequels), I can tell you that SC6 is just as good (dare I say

 can understand the frustration of being "disappointed" by gameplay

-elements of SC3, SC4,
+aspects of SC3, SC4,

 arrived... and it's